Wildhoney/Draught/README.md

 var rect = blueprint.add('rect');
 ```

-In the above case the `rect` is an instance of `Interface` which encapsulates a lot of useful methods for manipulating the shape, without exposing you to the complexity beneath.
+In the above case the `rect` is an instance of `Interface` which encapsulates a lot of useful accessor methods for manipulating the shape, without exposing you to the complexity beneath.

 You may set attributes using `setAttr` and get attributes using `getAttr` &ndash; `Interface` also has shorthand methods for setting attributes individually, such as `x()`, `y()`, `height()`, `width()`, etc...